-In the event an Employer fails to remit contributions to this Plan, in conformity with this section of the Agreement, the Union is free to take any economic action it deems necessary against such Employer, and such action shall not be considered a violation of this Agreement.
+In the event the Employer fails to remit contributions to this Plan, in conformity with this section of the Agreement, the Union is free to take any economic action it deems necessary against the Employer, and such action shall not be considered a violation of this Agreement.

-The Member Representative of Local 115 may inspect, during regular business hours, an Employer's record of time worked by employees and contributions made to the Plan.
+The Business Representative of Local 115 may inspect, upon appointment (within 48 hours) and during regular business hours, an Employer's record of time worked by employees and contributions made to the Plan.